 Street scene along Mill Street in Akron, Ohio.

 The Northern Ohio Traction & Light Co. powerhouse (also known as the Gorge Power Station) and trolley bridge, Cuyahoga Falls/Akron, Ohio.

 A streetcar passes over the bridge in front of the N.O.T Co. power plant. on it’s way to Akron, Ohio.

 A streetcar is seen crossing the Mill Street Viaduct over the main rail lines through town.
-At the left can be seen the Erie Railroad’s freight house.
+At the right can be seen the Cleveland Akron & Columbus freight shed.

 Looking down on Akron’s Main Street gives a picture of how vibrant and busy this city was in its heyday.

 Vintage Postcard view c.1909 of Street Car Barns in Akron, Ohio

 Spicer street bears the name of a true Akron pioneer.
 Miner Spicer, born in 1776, came to Portage Township (Akron) with his family in 1811.
 Along with his wife, Cynthia, and their children Avery, 11, Lucinda, 10, Cynthia, 8, Phoebe, 6, Temperance, 3, Emily, 2, and Lydia, 4 months,the Spicers became the Portage Township’s first white settlers.…

 Main Street, Akron, Ohio.